ben-wes/pd-witsensor/README.md

 make deps && make
 ```

-Note: On macOS we link SimpleBLE statically; on Linux/Windows we use the shared build tree.
+Note: On macOS we link SimpleBLE statically; on Linux we use the shared build tree.
 The same commands above handle both.

 ### Usage (Pd)